kave08/query-builder/README.md

 # Queries Generator

-This script generates SQL queries for [INSERT/DELET/UPDATE/] [your_table] in bulk.
+This script generates SQL queries for [INSERT/DELET/UPDATE] [your_table] in bulk.
 It reads IDs from a CSV file and creates individual queries for each id.

 ## Features:

-- Reads IDs from a CSV file named for examlpe 'user_ids.csv'
+- Reads IDs from a CSV file named for examlpe 'ids.csv'
-- Splits IDs into smaller batches of 200,000 for efficient processing
+- Splits IDs into smaller batches of for examlpe 200,000 for efficient processing
 - Generates SQL queries for each ID
 - Saves generated queries to separate CSV files